obiwanjacobi/Zlang/docs/modules/export.md

-# export
+# Export

 By default all code in a file is private to that file.
 One could think of it as being inside an anonymous namespace.

-The `export` keyword publishes the code identified by the name to be used by other code files / modules.
+The `export` pragma publishes the code identified by the name to be used by other code files / modules.

 The following types of identifiers can be exported: